What is the CPD framework for teacher educators?

 - managers and school leaders who are responsible for the training and development of teachers

-What does the framework contain?
+What does the CPD Framework for Teacher Educators contain?

-It comprises five indicators of professional competence and four stages of development.
+There are five indicators of professional competence and four stages of development.
 The indicators of professional competence are:

 - 10 professional practices – areas of professional expertise specific to the teacher educator